Replicable-MARL/MARLlib/docs/source/intro_marl/rl.rst

 .. image:: ../images/off_policy.png
    :width: 40%

-- **data collection**: agent sends an action to the environment, environment return some results, including observation, state, reward, etc.
+- **data collection**: agent sends an action to the environment, environment returns some results, including observation, state, reward, etc.
 - **form a batch**: policy optimization needs a batch of data from **data collection** to conduct stochastic gradient descent (SGD).
 - **replay buffer**: data from **data collection** is sent to the replay buffer for future optimization use.
 - **sample a batch**: sample a batch from **replay buffer** follow some rules.